mtimkovich/slippi-db/README.md

 # 🐸 Slippi DB

-Slippi DB ingests Slippi replays and sends the data to an SQLite database for easier parsing.
+Slippi DB ingests [Slippi replays][slippi] and puts the data in an SQLite database for easier parsing.

 The primary goal of this project is to make it easier to perform analysis of Slippi files by putting them in a more structured format.
-My end goal is to create something similar to [Ballchasing's API][ballchasing] for Rocket League but for Melee.
+The end goal is to create something similar to [Ballchasing's API][ballchasing] but for Melee.

-Written in Rust and using [Peppi][peppi], slippi-db can parse a couple gigabytes of Slippi files in a couple seconds.
+Written in Rust and using [Peppi][peppi], slippi-db can parse gigabytes worth of Slippi files in a couple seconds.

 ⚠️ Under construction.